karuppiah7890/tigris-docs/docs/database/database.md

 pre-defined schema that enables you to structure the data.
 The schema can be easily evolved in a lightweight way without costly rebuild operations.
 You interact with it using CRUD APIs.
 Tigris provides strictly serializable transactions, enabling you to perform consistent operations on your data records.
-See the [Documents](../documents) section to learn more about collections.

 ![Collections](/img/collections.jpg)

-See the [Documents](../documents) section to learn more about collections.

 ### Creating a collection